Skip to main content.

 10:30 am – 12:30 pm

-Join Bard President Leon Botstein and President of the Bard College Alumni/ae Association Board of Governors KC Serota ’04 for a celebration brunch.
+Join Bard President Leon Botstein and Mollie Meikle '03, president of the Bard College Alumni/ae Association Board of Governors, for a celebration brunch.
 All are welcome.
-Remarks at 11:30 am. $25 per adult, free for children 9 and under.
+Remarks at 11:30 am. $28 per adult, $12 per child 4–12, free for children 3 and under.
 Advance registration recommended.

 Kline Commons